/

 SAL – Sales Accepted Lead

-If a SAL, once contacted, indicates buying interest, they will likely be converted into a Sales Qualified Lead.
+If a SAL is contacted and expresses interest in buying, they will likely be converted to a Sales Qualified Lead.

 SQL – Sales Qualified Lead